aces/Loris/CONTRIBUTING.md

 #### Description

-When opening a pull request on Github you will see a pull request template.
-Please fill out each heading with detailed information on your code changes, suggested testing instructions, and links to open Github issues and/or Redmine tickets (if applicable).
+When opening a pull request on GitHub you will see a pull request template.
+Please fill out each heading with detailed information on your code changes, suggested testing instructions, and links to open GitHub issues and/or Redmine tickets (if applicable).

 ## Some Things To Keep In Mind